 Sisto was killed in a terror attack by a man wielding a knife in November 2018.
 He was taking an afternoon walk in the Melbourne CBD, a stone’s throw from Pellegrini’s when a man crashed his car on Elizabeth Street and began attacking people with a knife.
 Onlookers say Sisto tried to intervene to help the man but was stabbed instead.
 His death brought out an outpouring of grief and remembrance from thousands, if not millions, of people who had met Sisto.
 He was given a state funeral, a fitting tribute which he rightly deserved.

 Since leaving Melbourne, I have been listless and in mourning for a place and a life I had fit so well into.
 I try not to think about the city because it causes avalanches of sadness.
 To counter my grief, I sometimes imagine myself being back there but without anyone to meet with.
-This is a normal tactic of my depression, to make it seem like I no longer have friends, and it works, my depression gaining a tighter grip still.
+This is a normal tactic of my depression, to make it seem like I no longer have friends.
 I imagine that going back to my city would be like being enveloped in a tight, loving hug that suddenly turns cold and sad because… I don’t know anyone there.
 I used to think that even if that were true, Sisto would be among a couple of people whom I could run into and talk openly about heart-filling things with him.